Rules for personal mobility devices

 Remember, people of all abilities use our paths and not everyone can easily move around a device that might be blocking the path.

-Personal mobility device riders who break the road rules will be given the same fines as motorists, but will not accumulate demerit points.
+If when riding a personal mobility device you break the road rules, you may be given the same fines as motorists but you will not accumulate demerit points.

 On this page: